earthly/website/blog/_posts/2020-09-10-better-builds.md

 ### Containerize It

-The final step in our build is to build a docker container, so we can send this application off to run in Kuberenetes or EKS or whatever production happens to look like.
+The final step in our build is to build a docker container, so we can send this application off to run in Kubernetes or EKS or whatever production happens to look like.

 ``` dockerfile
 docker: